decredcommunity/guidelines/proposals.md

 - [ ] tweet about the success and next steps
 - [ ] survey people who voted No
   - if approval was lower than ~70% Yes, it means that thousands of tickets (worth millions of USD) voted against your proposal
-  - consider surveying the remaining ~30% what they think
+  - survey what the remaining ~30% think
   - a good example [here](https://www.reddit.com/r/decred/comments/gzw6hl/what_are_the_thoughts_of_the_394/)
 - [ ] convince people who voted No
   - do your best to take the No voters into account (unless it goes against the majority of Yes voters, obviously) and demonstrate good work to win more support for your future projects